 There are multiple ways of charging clients for house cleaning services.
 Choosing the right method for you is what is important.

-There are four methods most commonly used by house cleaning businesses.
+When figuring out how to price cleaning services, there are four methods most commonly used by house cleaning businesses.
 They include square footage of the home, a per-room rate, a per-hour rate, or a flat fee.

 The Square Footage Method